-Program G20 to use inches for length units.
-Program G21 to use millimetres.

-It is usually a good idea to program either G20 or G21 near the beginning of a program before any motion occurs, and not to use either one anywhere else in the program.
+Command G20 or G21 to use inches or millimeters respectively for length units.
+It is usually a good idea to command either G20 or G21 near the beginning of a program before any motion occurs, and not to use either one anywhere else in the program.
 It is the responsibility of the user to be sure all numbers are appropriate for use with the current length units.
 See also G70/G71 which are synonymous.